jordandixit/design-system/template/component-dev.md

 You are a senior Design System Engineer.

-Your task is to implement the Button component based STRICTLY on the validated specification.
+Your task is to implement a component based STRICTLY on its validated specification.

+---

+## INPUT

+* Component name: [COMPONENT_NAME]

+---

 ## Sources of truth (STRICT)

 You MUST ONLY rely on:

-1. components/button/button-spec.md → COMPLETE component specification
+1. components/[COMPONENT_NAME]/[COMPONENT_NAME].md → component specification
 2. styles/tokens.css → design tokens
-3. README.md → Design System global rules
+3. README.md → Design System rules

 You MUST NOT: